Siege of Masaka: Background

-In April 1979 Tanzanian forces and the Uganda National Liberation Army (UNLA), a coalition of armed rebel groups united under the Uganda National Liberation Front (UNLF), invaded Uganda and deposed the President, Idi Amin.
+In April 1979, Tanzanian forces and the Uganda National Liberation Army (UNLA), a coalition of armed rebel groups united under the Uganda National Liberation Front (UNLF), invaded Uganda and deposed the President, Idi Amin.
 A new UNLF government was installed, but it was weak and exercised little control over the country.
 This was in part due to the UNLF's and its army's own internal divisions.
 The several-hundred-strong Kikosi Maalum group was loyal to Milton Obote, who had served as President before Amin took power.
 Yoweri Museveni controlled the Front for National Salvation, which had about 3,000 members.
-Over time power shifted to pro-Obote elements in the government and the army.
+Over time, power shifted to pro-Obote elements in the government and the army.
 Obote assumed power in 1980 through a disputed election, and ruled through repressive methods, including the incarceration and killing of dissidents.
-In February 1981 Museveni and a small band of rebels began attacking UNLA forces, initiating the Ugandan Bush War.
+In February 1981, Museveni and a small band of rebels began attacking UNLA forces, initiating the Ugandan Bush War.
 Shortly thereafter a new rebel coalition was organised as the National Resistance Movement (NRM).
 Museveni was made Vice-Chairman of the National Resistance Council, the group's political body, and Chairman of the High Command of the National Resistance Army (NRA), the Movement's armed organ.
-By July 1985 the NRA had been largely defeated and pushed out of its strongholds, and Museveni retired to Sweden.
+By July 1985, the NRA had been largely defeated and pushed out of its strongholds, and Museveni retired to Sweden.

 On 27 July, several officers of the UNLA launched a coup which overthrew President Obote.
 General Tito Okello assumed power in his place.
 The new regime was weak and unstable, and Okello made overtures to anti-Obote rebel groups to form a coalition government and end the fighting.
 The coup upset many Lango soldiers, which constituted the second-largest ethnic group in the UNLA and were loyal to Obote.
 The NRM was highly critical of the new government and accused the UNLA of committing atrocities.
 The UNLF, conscious of its weakening political position, nevertheless pursued negotiations with the NRM.
 Museveni took advantage of the disruption caused by the coup to return to East Africa and rebuild the NRA.

 Prelude

-In August the NRA launched a series of co-ordinated attacks that resulted in the capture of significant amounts of territory in central and western Uganda.
+In August, the NRA launched a series of coordinated attacks that resulted in the capture of significant amounts of territory in central and western Uganda.
 As part of the NRA's offensive, its Mobile Brigade was ordered to attack the town of Masaka, located 128 kilometres southwest of Kampala, the Ugandan capital.
 Masaka had key strategic importance for several reasons; it was one of the largest towns in the country, hosted a large market for the coffee trade, supported nearby ranching communities, and was located along a road network that connected Uganda to neighbouring states in the south and to the west.
 NRA commanders believed that the capture of Masaka would facilitate an attack on Kampala.
 Masaka was garrisoned by about 2,000 to 3,000 UNLA troops belonging to the 32nd Battalion and the Masaka Mechanised Regiment who were based out of a barracks at Kasijjagirwa, two kilometres outside of the town.